 What Is It?

-Interest-based advertising uses information collected across multiple websites to predict your preferences or infer interests and to show you ads that are more likely to be of interest to you.
+Interest-Based Advertising uses information collected across multiple websites to predict your preferences or infer your interests and to show you ads that are more likely to be of interest to you.
 MORE ›

-Personally Identifiable Information (PII) includes name, address, telephone number, email address, financial account number, government-issued identifier, and any other data used or intended to be used to identify, contact, or precisely locate a person.
-The NAI Code provides disincentives to the use of PII for Interest-Based Advertising.
-As a result, NAI member companies generally use only information that is not PII for Interest Based Advertising and do not merge the non-PII they collect for Interest-Based Advertising with users' PII.
+Personally Identified Information (PII) includes name, address, telephone number, email address, financial account number, non-publicly available government-issued identifier, and any other data that is linked, or intended to be linked to contact, or precisely locate a person.
+The NAI Codes provide disincentives to the use of PII for Tailored Advertising.
+As a result, NAI member companies generally use only information that is not PII for Tailored Advertising and do not merge the DII they collect for Tailored Advertising with users' PII.

 How Does It Work?

 Many of the banner ads displayed on web pages are not selected and delivered by the websites you visit, but by network advertising companies that manage and provide advertising for numerous unrelated websites.
 These companies, which we refer to as "third-party ad networks,” or “third-party ad companies,” join the NAI to signal their adherence to privacy best practices and to provide a means for consumers to opt out of Targeted Advertising on the NAI website.